HalfDeafDev/QuartoRevived/README.md

 ## Milestones

-- [x] Rebuild the game logic in Python
+- [x] Rebuild the game logic in Typescript
 - [ ] Create a front-end
     - [ ] Mobile Friendly
     - [ ] Local Multiplayer